Living with Chronic Pain

 Mobility and the Use of Mobility Devices

-It is imperative to consult a physician if mobility issues are suspected.
-Secondary issues such as broken bones, fractures, hospital stays, and increased dependency on caretakers often occur when the proper help is not sought.
-A health care professional will often refer the patient to a physical and/or occupational therapist who will recommend the best mobility device for the specific chronic pain condition.
-These therapists also teach the proper way to use these devices.
+It is imperative to consult a physician if mobility issues are an issue.
+Secondary issues, such as broken bones, fractures, hospital stays, and increased dependency on caretakers, can occur without proper medical care.
+A health care provider will often make a referral to a both a physical and occupational therapist.
+These professionals can recommend the best mobility devices for specific chronic pain conditions and also teach the proper way to use the devices.

-Assistive mobility devices not only help patients accomplish daily tasks and improve their physical functioning, but they also provide a sense of independence.
+Assistive mobility devices not only help individuals with mobility issues accomplish daily tasks and improve their physical functioning, but they also provide a sense of independence.
 Assistive mobility devices include, but are not limited to, braces, walkers, canes, wheelchairs (manual and electric), and scooters.

-If one side of the body is weaker than the other, using a cane provides stability and promotes balance.
-A physical and/or occupational therapist works with patients to teach them how to properly use a cane.
-The cane should be used on the strongest side of the body shifting weight from the weaker side.
-A three- or four-legged cane provides more stability than a typical stick cane.
-Most canes adjust to the proper height needed for the individual.
+If one side of the body is weaker than the other, using a cane can provide stability and promote balance.
+A physical or occupational therapist can teach the proper way to use a cane.
+A cane should be used on the strongest side of the body, shifting weight from the weaker side.
+A cane with three or four legs provides more stability than a typical stick cane.
+Most canes are adjustable so the proper height required can be set.

 For those who need more assistance than a cane provides, walkers are a wise choice.
 Walkers are light-weight, aluminum, and are available in three different types: traditional walkers, walkers with wheels, and walkers with seats (rollators).
-Walkers are a simple, effective tool for those who suffer from weakness in both sides of the body.
-While using a walker, the body's weight is distributed more on the arms than the legs which improves balance.
+Walkers are a simple, effective tool for those who have weakness on both sides of the body.
+While using a walker, the body's weight rests more on the arms than the legs, which improves balance.